rsanchezgarc/deepEMhancer/README.md

 ### Install from source option:
 The best option to keep you updated. <br>
-Requires anaconda/miniconda and makes use of Nvidia GPU.
+Requires anaconda/miniconda and makes use of Nvidia GPU(s).
 Anaconda/miniconda can be obtained from <ref>https://www.anaconda.com/products/individual</ref>
 <br><br>Steps:
 1) Clone this repository and cd inside